 Davidson has nearly 20 years of experience as a labor and employment attorney.
 During his career at the firm, Davidson has represented management in all aspects of labor relations and employment law, including litigation of harassment and discriminatory claims.
 He works closely with several employers on day-to-day employee management and employee relations matters, including serving as the firm’s HR partner.
 Davidson is currently listed in The Best Lawyers in America®.

 Robert W. Horton

-Bob currently serves as chair of the firm’s labor and employment practice, drawing on his 20 years of experience to lead the team.
+Bob serves as chair of the firm’s labor and employment practice, drawing on his 20 years of experience to lead the team.
 Bob both litigates and advises clients on a day-to-day basis regarding various employment-related issues, including discipline and discharge, discrimination and civil rights, sexual harassment, and non-competition agreements.
-He also assists clients with various disability and leave issues under ADA and FMLA, wage and hour issues, drug and alcohol testing, veterans’ employment rights, union avoidance and other issues.
+He assists clients with various disability and leave issues under ADA and FMLA, wage and hour issues, drug and alcohol testing, veterans’ employment rights, union avoidance and other issues.
 Bob’s experience has been recognized in Chambers USA and Mid-South Super Lawyers.

 Michael S. Moschel

 Michael has been representing management in labor and employment matters exclusively since 1995 and has become one of the leading management-side traditional labor lawyers in the Southeast.
 He has successfully represented employers in various campaigns, negotiations, work-stoppage counseling and unfair labor practice proceedings before the National Labor Relations Board.
 Michael litigates and advises clients regarding various employment issues including restrictive covenants agreements, wage and hour compliance, discipline and discharge, reductions in force, discrimination and civil rights, sexual harassment and I-9 compliance.
 He is listed in The Best Lawyers in America® and Chambers USA for his labor and employment practice.